 SENCA has been involved in housing related activities for many years.
 In 1995, SENCA's Board of Directors adopted an official resolution recognizing the shortage of safe, decent, sanitary, and affordable housing throughout the agency's service area.
 This resolution further stated that SENCA is committed to increasing the availability of affordable housing through developing, owning, sponsoring, and managing affordable housing projects and activities.
 In 2004, the Board of Directors re-affirmed this commitment and adopted a process by which the beneficiaries of such affordable housing projects would be provided with opportunities to participate in the development of these projects and activities.
-Since the original commitment to affordable housing projects, SENCA has assumed ownership and management of three rental housing complexes within southeast Nebraska.
-These three rental housing complexes provide 15 units of multi-family, rental housing and 12 units of elderly-disabled housing.
+Since the original commitment to affordable housing projects, SENCA has assumed ownership and management of two rental housing complexes within southeast Nebraska.
+These rental housing complexes provide 4 units of multi-family, rental housing and 12 units of elderly-disabled housing.
 Rent within each of these units is based upon a household's income and rental assistance is available.
-In addition to the aforementioned rental complexes, SENCA is part owner of a 24 unit, multi-family rental complex in Nebraska City.
-Timber Ridge apartments provide both housing for low-income families and market-rate units.
-In order to learn more about Timber Ridge or how to apply visit Perry Reid Properties.

 In the fall of 2002 SENCA became approved as a REACH Affiliate Educator.
 REACH (Readiness, Education, Awareness Collaborative for Homebuyers & Homeowners) has the mission to remove the barriers of home ownership through a statewide education delivery system, enhancing the success of homebuyers in achieving and maintaining home ownership.
 SENCA is an educator for Cass, Douglas, Johnson, Nemaha, Otoe, Pawnee, Richardson, and Sarpy counties.